 Generally, the functional currency of our international subsidiaries is the local currency.
 Generally, we translate the financial statements of these subsidiaries to U.S. dollars at the exchange rate in effect at the balance sheet date and revenues and expenses are translated at the average monthly exchange rates during the year.
 Certain of our international subsidiaries consolidate first with another subsidiary that utilizes a functional currency other than U.S. dollars.
 In those cases, we follow a step by step translation process utilizing the same sequence as the consolidation process.
 Translation adjustments are recorded as a component of accumulated other comprehensive loss, a separate component of stockholders' equity on our consolidated balance sheets and the effect of exchange rate changes on cash and cash equivalents are reflected on our consolidated statements of cash flows.
-Gains and losses for transactions denominated in a currency other than the functional currency of the entity are included in our consolidated statements of operations in other expense, net, see below other expense, net table.
-Foreign currency transaction losses (gains), net were \$5.8 million, \$1.0 million and \$7.2 million in 2022, 2021 and 2020, respectively.
+Gains and losses for transactions denominated in a currency other than the functional currency of the entity are included in our consolidated statements of operations in other expense, net (see Other expense, net table below).
+Foreign currency transaction losses (gains), net were \$5.9 million, \$5.8 million and \$1.0 million in 2023, 2022 and 2021, respectively.